gr0vity-dev/nano-lib-py/README.md

 You can install the library using pip:

 ```
-pip install nanolib
+pip install nano_lib_py
 ```

-nanolib requires a working build environment for the C extensions.
+nano_lib_py requires a working build environment for the C extensions.
 For example, on Debian-based distros you can install the required Python header files and a C compiler using the following command:

 ```
 apt install build-essential python3-dev